cvcenit/coulomb-project-core-cs11/README.md

   * Operational - Collection of inputs the makes changes in the game's state.
     > P - Picks up the item under the player if there is one.
-    > Q - Exits the game
+    > Q - Exits the game.
-    > ! - Restarts the current map; returns all player attributes to default
+    > ! - Restarts the current map; returns all player attributes to default.

+  * Sequence of Moves
+    - In a sequence of moves, the inputs will be processed individualy starting from the left; an invalid input will terminate the process prematurely.

-* Movement
+* Movement and Tiles

+   The functionality of the items are executed through the following functions:
-* Tiles
+  *

 * Items
 ### Level Creation